June 7, 2019

 If subsidence is suspected monitoring the movement over a period of time is usually the first thing to be undertaken.
-As part of the investigation it may also be necessary to look at the nature of the subsoils and perhaps take samples of the soils and anything found therein (such as roots) to see if this gives any indication as to the cause.
+As part of the investigation, it may also be necessary to look at the nature of the subsoils and perhaps take samples of the soils and anything found therein (such as roots) to see if this gives any indication as to the cause.

 Subsidence can be quite worrying and is a lengthy process to resolve.
 It can also lead to quite dramatic cracking.
-However, in many instances the problems can be resolved.
+However, in many instances, the problems can be resolved.

-Alongside subsidence one has to consider heave.
+Alongside subsidence, one has to consider heave.
 This is where the soil swells up and therefore lifts the building above it.
 This is most commonly associated with clay where perhaps the clay has had trees growing in it or nearby that took out moisture each year.
 If the trees are then removed the moisture stays in the ground rather than being removed and the clay expands.
 This can then result in heave.

 In the past, I was involved with a building where the structure itself had not undergone any movement, but the owners of this new house reported drainage smells.
-To cut a long story short we found that the drainage under the building, within a void, had been crushed and moved by heave of the soil under the property.
-The area had previously been a woodland and whilst the foundations of the building had taken adequate account of this the void under the floor was inadequate.
+To cut a long story short we found that the drainage under the building, within a void, had been crushed and moved by the heave of the soil under the property.
+The area had previously been woodland and whilst the foundations of the building had taken adequate account of this the void under the floor was inadequate.
 Therefore, when the ground heaved it damaged all the drains.
 The solution was quite simple in that the soil had to be dug out to create a deeper void.
 As you may imagine the task was not the most pleasant for the contractors involved!

 Landslip will not affect a property on a level site and rarely affects a property on a very gently sloping site.
-However, where buildings are constructed onto or into a slope there is a risk of landslip.
+However, where buildings are constructed onto or into a slope there is a risk of a landslip.
 Landslip is often triggered by weather.
 Perhaps a flash flood or excessive rain over a period may cause destabilisation of the ground and therefore slippage.
 Leaks to drains and pipes underground can wash away material and cause landslip.
 In some areas erosion along a coast can cause landslip.

 Whenever cracking occurs to a building built into a sloping site landslip should be considered as a possible cause.